62,862 births in 2019

 The Brussels-Capital Region in particular has relatively many newborns with a nationality of a country outside the European Union (23%).
 In the Flemish Region this share is much lower (6%).

-Half of births within marriage
+Less than half of births within marriage

 Decrease in the crude birth rate